 For more information please contact email@example.com.

-After you register we will contact you with details about when and where you will meet your mentor on Orientation Day.
+You can register to be a mentee here.
+We will then contact you with details about when and where you will meet your mentor on Welcome Day.

-If you do not register before orientation, you will have the opportunity to do so during the faculty welcome on Thursday 21 February 2019.
+If you do not register before Welcome week, you will have the opportunity to do so during the day on Thursday 1 August 2019.

 If you need more information, please contact us a firstname.lastname@example.org.